JoulesCESAR/Ferroelectric/README.md

 # Ferroelectric
-My scripts about a litle project.
+My scripts about a litle project on a research.